Vietnam.vn - Nền tảng quảng bá Việt Nam

 Savonoski Crater in Alaska (Photo: Getty).

-Another, equally intriguing theory suggests that the Savonoski crater could be a maar lake – a special type of volcanic crater that forms when molten magma rises from deep within the earth and comes into contact with groundwater.
+Another, no less intriguing, hypothesis suggests that the Savonoski crater could be a maar lake – a special type of volcanic crater that forms when molten magma rises from deep within the Earth and meets groundwater.

-The heat of the magma causes the water to boil violently, creating a giant explosion of steam, leaving behind a large depression that is often filled with water.
+The heat of the magma causes the water to boil violently, creating a giant steam explosion, leaving behind a large depression that is often filled with water.

 What makes the puzzle even more complicated is that the Savonoski Crater has experienced at least one major glacial event since its formation.
 Between 14,700 and 23,000 years ago, when massive glaciers covered southwest Alaska, they may have swallowed the crater, eroding it and washing away any clear evidence of its true origin.